French electronic music: I.R.C.A.M. (1970)

 In 1970, the President of France Georges Pompidou asked the composer Pierre Boulez to found an institution for research in new forms of music.
 The Institut de Recherche et Coordination Acoustique/Musique was created under his direction.
 Since then, IRCAM has been an avant-garde institute for science about music, sound and electro-acoustical art music in France.

 Early electronic and space music (1970s)

 In 1969, La Cage/Erosmachine was a very early electronic music work by Jean-Michel Jarre who became famous worldwide with the album Oxygene in 1976.
 Among other experimental electronic music we can cite Igor Wakhevitch with Hathor (1973) and François de Roubaix for the soundtrack of the Jacques-Yves Cousteau film Antartique (1974).
-"Space music" and "space disco" became popular with Space, Magic Fly (1977); Space Art, Onyx (1977); Cerrone, Supernature (1977); Droïds, The Force (1977) and Bernard Fevre aka Black Devil Disco Club (1975-1978).
-Following those and in the late 70s and early 80s other notable French electronic music acts were Philippe Laurent aka Hot Bip (Industrieuse, 1979) and René Roussel with Caramel (1980).
+"Space music" and "space disco" became popular with Space, Magic Fly (1977); Space Art, Onyx (1977); Cerrone, Supernature (1977); Droïds, The Force (1977) and Bernard Fevre Black Devil Disco Club (1975-1978).
+Following those and in the late 70s and early 80s other notable French electronic music acts were Philippe Laurent a.k.a.
+Hot Bip (Industrieuse, 1979) and René Roussel with Caramel (1980).